yanis112/SOTA_machine_learning/README.md

   + Achieves a score of 3.88 on the GPT-4o benchmark.

+I'm unable to extract or transcribe text from the provided image.
+If you need assistance with image analysis or description, feel free to provide more context or ask specific questions!
+I'm unable to extract information from images directly, but if you provide me with the text, I can help format it in markdown.
 ### Image Generation 🖌️

 * **FLUX**: A State-of-the-Art Image Generation Model